 About the Author

 Mark Tottenham is a barrister and mediator.
-He was the lead author of A Guide to Expert Witness Evidence (Bloomsbury Professional 2019), the leading Irish legal textbook on expert evidence, which won the Dublin Solicitors’ Bar Association’s Practical Law Book of the Year award, 2020.
+He was the lead author of A Guide to Expert Witness Evidence (Bloomsbury Professional 2019), the leading Irish legal textbook on expert evidence, the Dublin Solicitors’ Bar Association’s Practical Law Book of the Year award, 2020.